memiiso/pydbzengine/README.md

         *   **Automatic Table Creation & Partitioning**: It automatically creates a new Iceberg table for each source table and partitions it by day on the `_consumed_at` timestamp for efficient time-series queries.
         *   **Enriched Metadata**: It also adds `_consumed_at`, `_dbz_event_key`, and `_dbz_event_key_hash` columns for enhanced traceability.

+*   `IcebergChangeHandlerV2`: A more advanced handler that automatically infers the schema from the Debezium events and creates a well-structured Iceberg table accordingly.
+    *   **Use Case**: Ideal for scenarios where you want the pipeline to automatically create tables with native data types that mirror the source.
+This allows for direct querying of the data without needing to parse JSON.
+    *   **Schema and Features**:
+        *   **Automatic Schema Inference**: It inspects the first batch of records for a given table and infers the schema using PyArrow, preserving native data types (e.g., `LongType`, `TimestampType`).
+        *   **Robust Type Handling**: If a field's type cannot be inferred from the initial batch (e.g., it is always `null`), it safely falls back to `StringType` to prevent errors.
+        *   **Automatic Table Creation & Partitioning**: It automatically creates a new Iceberg table for each source table and partitions it by day on the `_consumed_at` timestamp for efficient time-series queries.
+        *   **Enriched Metadata**: It also adds `_consumed_at`, `_dbz_event_key`, and `_dbz_event_key_hash` columns for enhanced traceability.

 ### dlt (data load tool) Handler (`pydbzengine[dlt]`)